 If we are approaching HMRC without any earlier nudge letter from them, then chances are our disclosure is unprompted.
 This also makes quite a difference to the quantum of the penalty.
 Potentially the starting point could be 0%.

 With inaccuracy penalties only (not FTN penalties), there is also the potential to suspend careless inaccuracy penalties.
 This is something HMRC offer, in fact they are duty bound to do so in almost every instance.
 If we can agree suspension conditions then all the penalties effectively go away, as long as the client upholds those suspension conditions for the agreed period.

 Disclosures require careful handling.
 If foreign income or offshore gains have been omitted, then the need for careful handling is magnified, as the starting point for penalties are at least 100% of the tax arising under the draconian Requirement to Correct (RTC) regime.
 The draft legislation in recovering overstated Coronavirus Job Retention Scheme funds is similarly as draconian.

 How we can help

 Our investigations team can help.
 Penalty consideration and establishing behaviours are issues we deal with every day.
 We embrace the opportunity to engage with HMRC enquiry officers to secure the best deal available in the client’s circumstances.

 We are here to help, we can save you time and save the client making an excessive disclosure.
 This can save the client from settling too many tax years and paying higher penalties than the guidance permits.
 Conversely it can also prevent a rejected undercooked disclosure.

-The cost vs benefits of engaging with us are stacked in favour of your client, so please get in touch with Chris Watts and Dave Wase of the Tax Advisory Investigations Team before you submit that disclosure report.
+The cost vs benefits of engaging with us are stacked in favour of your client, so please get in touch with Dave Wase or Steve Ashworth of the Tax Advisory Investigations Team before you submit that disclosure report.